MikeR94/CI-Project-Milestone-1/README.md

     ![Chrome Mobile Lighthouse](assets/readme-images/lighthouse-mobile-image.png)

     * I noticed the best practices was down by 7 points when run under the [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) and it seems to be to do with Content Security Policy.
-If this website was to go live for users then I would address this issue immediately however since this website was built for educational purposes and I've not yet been informed about CSP, I will look into it at a later date.
+If this website was to go live for users then I would address this issue immediately however since this website was built for educational purposes and I've not yet been informed about CSP, I will look into it at a later date.<br /><br />

 * ## Responsiveness Testing
-    * The responsive design tests were carried out manually with [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) and [Responsive Design Checker](https://www.responsivedesignchecker.com/).
+    * The responsive design tests were carried out manually with [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) and [Responsive Design Checker](https://www.responsivedesignchecker.com/).<br /><br />

     ![Responsive Test Sheet](assets/readme-images/responsive-test-image.png)